matthewscharles/instrument-maker/README.md

 # Instrument Maker

-This is an open source framework for digital instrument building with sensors, with improving access in mind.
+Instrument Maker is an open source framework for digital instrument building with sensors.
 For [Pure Data](http://puredata.info/) running on [Bela](http://bela.io) / [Raspberry Pi](https://www.raspberrypi.org/) + [Arduino](https://www.arduino.cc/).
 An accompanying set of communication symbols can be found [here](https://instrumentmaker.org/instrument-maker-symbols).

-The code is developed by [Charles Matthews](http://ardisson.net/), with workshops currently in development in collaboration with [Gift Tshuma](http://www.utchoir.com/) and more in the pipeline through our project [Blurring the Boundaries](http://www.blurringtheboundaries.org/).
+The code is developed by [Charles Matthews](http://ardisson.net/), with workshops currently in development in collaboration with [Gift Tshuma](http://www.utchoir.com/), and more in the pipeline through our project [Blurring the Boundaries](http://www.blurringtheboundaries.org/).
 Many thanks to [Roybn Steward](https://www.robynsteward.com/music) and [Dave Darch](http://alittlelearning.org/) for testing the code in workshops and helping generate documentation.

 <!--Some rough documentation is being generated here: <https://instrumentmaker.org/im-reference/>.-->